ChuckleQu/CS224n-NLP-with-DL/README.md

 ### Neural Computation
 So excited to get into the neural nets, though I still don't quite understand.
 Hope to learn more in Lecture 04.

+## Lecture 04 - Backpropagation
+Today's lecturer is not hard, since it's about partial derivatives and things like that.
+However, I think the example taken in the class isn't very straight-forward and coherent.
+I found a really good example with the real number participated in the computation.
+If you can read Chinese characters, may check this: https://blog.csdn.net/weixin_38347387/article/details/82936585.
+Really really good example.